baskaufs/msc/ssda-example/README.md

 ## Sample data

-The data in this example comes from the Slave Societies Digital Archive project (https://www.slavesocieties.org/), directed by Jane Landers, Vanderbilt Department of History, and is open data.
+The data in this example come from the Slave Societies Digital Archive project (https://www.slavesocieties.org/), directed by Jane Landers, Vanderbilt Department of History, and are open data.

 The data files are at https://github.com/baskaufs/msc/tree/master/ssda-example